matthewjwoodruff/summaries/src/mattson_2003_spareto.md

 # Other s-Pareto Papers

+The usage scenarios paper [@curtis_2013_exploration] talks about formulation space exploration in an s-Pareto context.

 An earlier conference paper, [@mattson_2002_nondeterministic], is very similar but adds uncertainty.
     A paper in EO [@mattson_2004_spareto] emphasizes "smart" frontiers that have variable density, with the most points in the regions of greatest tradeoff.
     It uses Practically Insignificant Tradeoff (PIT) to eliminate extra points.